 - Sweet – Fuji, Honeycrisp

-The bottom line is you can use any type of apple and it can be fun to try different ones and see which one works best for you, like making a green apple smoothie using Granny Smith apples.
-For this smoothie recipe I used Paula Red apples.
+But the bottom line is you can use any type of apple and it can be fun to try different ones and see which one works best for you.

 Here are some fun ways you can change up the smoothie for variety and flavor.